Welcome to today's edition of the Rush 24-7 podcast.

 This plan is just a bigger version of what Mitt Romney was already doing.

-And if Mitt Romney wasn't going to uh issue it to the entire nation if he was elected, then let's just simply stay say stating that the people he feels as though the people of Massachusetts were better than the rest of us Americans.
+And if Mitt Romney wasn't going to issue it to the entire nation if he was elected, then that's just simply stating that the people that he feels as though the people of Massachusetts were better than the rest of us Americans.

 I pay my taxes like everybody else.

-And so I I feel as though my my voice is if they want to sit back and say, okay, Obama cares this, Obama cares that, then the people should be allowed to vote whether i i is um apply to everyone else.
+And so I feel as though my voice, if they want to sit back and say, okay, Obamacare is this, Obamacare is that, then the people should be allowed to vote whether it is applied to everyone else.

-Well, well, the people the people did vote on it last uh November and uh in effect have uh voted to ratify it.
+No, well, the people did vote on it last November and in effect have voted to ratify it.

-Mitt's point, just to be fair to Mitt, and I don't like what the system they've got in Massachusetts, it's been a a boon to Southern New Hampshire doctors who are taking patients now who can't see doctors in Massachusetts.
+Mitt's point, just to be fair to Mitt, and I don't like what the system they've got in Massachusetts, it's been a boon to southern New Hampshire doctors who are taking patients now who can't see doctors in Massachusetts.

 And he's got a point there.

-The the difference between Massachusetts is Massachusetts is some nickel and dime crazy health care system.
+The difference between Massachusetts is Massachusetts is some nickel and dime crazy health care system.

-When you're doing it for three hundred million people, you're inviting disaster on a scale unknown.
+When you're doing it for 300 million people, you're inviting disaster on a scale unknown.

-So just doing it at the national level like Obama means it's gonna be a bigger mess than doing it at the state level like Romney, Joshua.
+So just doing it at the national level like Obama means it's going to be a bigger mess than doing it at the state level like Romney, Joshua.

-It it does it didn't matter whether it was this president.
+It didn't matter whether it was this president.

 Nobody does it this way.

-This country now has some weird push me pull you uh mutation of a pseudo-private with all the inconveniences of the private system, all the burdensome paperwork, all the hoops you have to jump through, all the insurance agents telling you, no, no, no, that doctor's not in the network, and you can't go and you can't have that treatment, and you got this deductible when you go to the pharmacy to buy a bottle of pills.
+This country now has some weird push-me-pull you mutation of a pseudo-private with all the inconveniences of the private system, all the burdensome paperwork, all the hoops you have to jump through, all the insurance agents telling you, no, no, no, that doctor's not in the network and you can't go and you can't have that treatment and you got this deductible when you go to the pharmacy to buy a bottle of pills.

 It's got all the disadvantages of a private system with all the inefficiencies of a government system.